LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 ##### **2.1 Create a Modelfile**

- * Now, let’s create a Modelfile by selecting the CodeLlama model to load it as a custom model in CodeGPT.
+ * Now, let’s create a Modelfile by selecting the deepseek-coder model to load it as a custom model in CodeGPT.

-* Create a folder named CodeLLama and then create a file called Modelfile, add the following code:
+* Create a folder named CodeLLama and then create a file called Modelfile in VSCode, add the following code:

 ```
 FROM deepseek-coder:33b-instruct